I've been fired and I'm not sure what I'm entitled to

 Bill paid Ahmed for the remaining 3 weeks of the notice period (4 weeks in total) and the 10 weeks redundancy pay.

-Most workplace problems can be solved without us getting involved, but this isn’t always possible.
+Most workplace problems can be solved between an employer and an employee, but this isn’t always possible.

 You may need more help if, for example:

-- Your contract offered a longer notice period than your award.
+- your employment contract or a workplace policy has a longer notice period than your award or registered agreement.
 If it did and it was not followed, you may need legal advice.

 You can contact us for our help if:

-- Protected actions weren’t respected.
-Australian laws protect people from being dismissed for discussing a problem at work, joining a union, a discriminatory reason such as race or gender or pregnancy or other Protections at work.
+- protected actions weren’t respected.
+Australian workplace laws protect people from being dismissed for discussing a problem at work, joining a union, a discriminatory reason such as race or gender or pregnancy or other Protections at work.

 Find out how we can help.
 Visit Fixing a workplace problem.